TomScherndl/PLUS_softwaredev_2023_TS/A2/Readme.md

 ![pic3](images/Screenshot3.png)

 * Step 6: I added the module psypog because we can always use database connections in a project, right?
     * Step 6a: probably a mistake - having several conflicts and issues trying to install.
 Probably due to the fact that I am on Win11?
-I will abort that and start again by using the simpler environment.
+I will abort that and start again by doing something simpler.
 ![pic4](images/Screenshot4.png)

     * Step 6b: I updated geopandas as this does not seem to create issues. conda update -n A2v1TS geopandas